SiegeEngineers/zr-packer/README.md

 ## Build

-1. Install node
+1. Install nodejs (from https://nodejs.org/en/ - version 10.13 LTS was used during development)
-2. navigate to the folder in your favourite console
+2. Navigate to the folder in your favourite console
-3. `npm install`
+3. Run `npm install`
-4. Run it with `node index.js` to test if everything works.
+4. Run the application with `node index.js` to test if everything works.

 Then to pack it into a exe file:
-1. Install https://www.npmjs.com/package/pkg (with `npm install -g pkg`)
+1. Install pkg (`npm install -g pkg`, https://www.npmjs.com/package/pkg)
 2. Run `pkg index.js`